Raphire/Win11Debloat/README.md

     - Microsoft.Xbox.TCUI (UI framework, removing this may break MS store, photos and certain games)
     - Microsoft.ZuneMusic (Modern Media Player)

-    Required or useful apps for Microsoft store games:
+    Apps that are required or useful for gaming:
     - Microsoft.GamingApp* (Modern Xbox Gaming App, required for installing some games)
     - Microsoft.XboxGameOverlay* (Game overlay, required for some games)
     - Microsoft.XboxGamingOverlay* (Game overlay, required for some games)